 - Ruminants are highly susceptible to the effects of xylazine.
 Normally cattle remain standing at the lower doses, but some animals may lie down.
 At the highest recommended doses most animals will lie down and some animals may lapse in lateral recumbency. - Reticulo-ruminal motor functions are depressed after injection of xylazine.
 This may results in bloat.
 It is advisable to withhold feed and water for several hours before administration of xylazine. - In cattle the ability to eructate, cough and swallow is retained but reduced during the period of sedation, therefore cattle must be closely watched during the recovery period: the animals should be maintained in sternal recumbency. - In cattle life threatening effects may occur after intramuscular doses above 0.5 mg/kg body weight (respiratory and circulatory failure).
-Therefore very precise dosing is required. - The association with other pre-anaesthetic agents or anaesthetic agents should be the subject of a benefit/risk assessment.
+Therefore very precise dosing is required. - This product should only be used in cattle weighing 200 kg or more.
+Since it is highly concentrated, a slight deviation from the actual volume to be injected may cause serious adverse reactions.
+In case cattle weighing less than 200 kg need to be treated, xylazine with a lower strength should be used (e.g. 20 mg/ml). - The association with other pre-anaesthetic agents or anaesthetic agents should be the subject of a benefit/risk assessment.
 This assessment should consider the composition of the products, their dose and the nature of the surgery.
 Recommended dosages are likely to vary according to the choice of the anaesthetic association.